bmc/bmc.github.com/minecraft-plugins.md

 - [Endless Dispenser][] allows users to convert a dispenser into an endless, or infinite, dispenser that never runs out of items.

+- [NearbyThings][] allows players to "see" objects and creatures that are nearby.

 - [Nickname][] allows users to change their display names.
 Nicknames persist across logins _and_ server restarts.
 The [Essentials][] plugin also provides this capability, so my plugin isn't strictly necessary.
 I